badeend/Result/docs/index.md

 }
 ```

-## Which Result should I use?

-This package comes with two `Result` types:
-- The fully generic [`Result<TValue, TError>`](xref:Badeend.Result`2): The `TError` type can be anything that describes the failure; an `enum`, a `record`, a list of validation messages, etc...
-Let your imagination run wild.
-As long as it contains enough information for callers of your method to take meaningful action.
-- The shorthand "basic" [`Result<T>`](xref:Badeend.Result`1): This is essentially an alias for `Result<T, Badeend.Error>`.
-(See: [`Badeend.Error`](xref:Badeend.Error)).
-Though for all intents and purposes it should be treated as `Result<T, void>` in that: all that the domain logic should care about is whether the operation failed or not.
-The Error payload is just a way to _optionally_ carry developer-oriented debug information.

-An example of this choice can be seen in practice in the [CollectionExtensions](xref:Badeend.Results.Extensions.CollectionExtensions):
-- [`TryFirst`](xref:Badeend.Results.Extensions.CollectionExtensions.TryFirst``1(System.Collections.Generic.IEnumerable{``0})) has only one failure mode: the collection being empty.
-Therefore it returns: `Result<T>`.
-- [`TrySingle`](xref:Badeend.Results.Extensions.CollectionExtensions.TrySingle``1(System.Collections.Generic.IEnumerable{``0})) has two distinct failure modes: the collection being empty, and: the collection containing more than one element.
-Therefore it returns: `Result<T, TrySingleError>`.
-If the caller does not care about this distinction, they may simply ignore it or convert the result to shorthand form using [`.AsBasicResult()`](xref:Badeend.Results.Extensions.ResultExtensions.AsBasicResult``1(Badeend.Result{``0,Badeend.Error}))

 ## When should I use Results?

 Of course you're free to do whatever you want, but these guidelines have helped me so far:

 First of all: Results are not a general purpose replacement for exceptions.
 Keep using exceptions!
 Exceptions great for fatal errors, bugs, guard clauses and other non-recoverable errors.
-Results don't collect stack traces _by design_.
+Also, Results _by design_ don't collect stack traces.

 You can use Results when designing fallible methods where:
 - failures are part of the domain model and should therefore be part of the regular control flow.
 And/or: